 RC Servo Torque Calculator

-Calculate required servo torque for RC vehicles and aircraft based on control surface size, speed, and hinge moment.
+Calculate RC servo torque from control surface area, airspeed, and hinge moment.

 Choosing the right servo torque for an RC model ensures reliable control surface movement under aerodynamic load.
 An undersized servo results in flutter, sluggish response, or complete control surface blowback at speed.